HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/Haxe-To-Emscripten-Hello-World.md

    Update it to latest version and activate it to the latest version.

-   Create a simple Hello world Haxe code.
+   Create a simple Hello World Haxe code.

    Main.hx